 This is the G3948A recipe fired to cone 6 using our standard C6DHSC schedule.
 The color "breaks" to black where thinner around contours so it seemed like a natural that the inside glaze should be G3914A Alberta Slip black.
 The contour of the foot ring is important or the glaze will run onto the kiln shelf.
 My standard fluted ring foot is working well.
-An option would be to glaze the bottom inch or so with the black and the iron red down to that.
+Perhaps a better option would be to glaze the bottom inch or so with the black as a catch glaze.

 This is the G3948A recipe.
 Iron red glazes are easy to do in high-temperature reduction but not so in medium-temperature oxidation.
 Most people just try a bunch of recipes they find online hoping that one of them actually fires the way it is shown in the picture!
 A better approach for us was to study a range of ones claiming to be iron reds looking for things in common with the chemistries and recipes.
 G3948A, on these two M370 mugs, is a product of that.
 Unlike many, the original recipe we found, G3948, did have a suggested firing schedule.
 It seemed strange so we just used the standard C6DHSC slow-cool schedule.
 That one is also ideal for the liner glazes, giving them a better gloss finish.
 It was not tempting to even try the original recipe (because it measured up poorly against common sense recipe limits), but it did make sense to fix obvious issues and then try it.
 Unlike every other recipe we have seen, this one suffers no issues with gelling of the slurry because it contains no Gerstley Borate and uses black iron oxide.
 It has very good application properties and requires only 80 water for each 100 powder to mix as a creamy dipping glaze.
 And it does not need any lithium carbonate.